 Containment could include capping to prevent infiltration or exposure, construction of a slurry wall (or similar isolation barrier), addition of sorptive media to prevent migration, or landfill disposal (discussed further in this section and in Section 126.96.36.199).
 Containment options will depend on site-specific considerations, nature of PFAS materials, and local regulatory requirements.

 Treatment Description: This approach involves removing contaminated soil/sediment for off-site disposal.
 The contaminated material is disposed of at a permitted landfill, then the excavated area is filled with clean backfill.
 Treatment with stabilizing agents can reduce PFAS leachability from excavated soils and should be considered prior to landfilling.
 Sometimes, excavated soil/sediment can be treated on site using the sorption and stability approach or thermal treatment (as discussed in the next section) followed by soil reuse or off-site disposal.

 Treatment Mechanism: This method is intended to remove PFAS from the source location.
 Transportation and disposal in a lined landfill is an option for excavated soil; however, leachate management should be a consideration at these facilities.
-In addition, the potential for future long-term liability related to soils disposed of at an off-site landfill should be taken into consideration.

 State of Development: Soil excavation and disposal is a well-demonstrated, proven technology.
 However, PFAS have been reported in landfill leachate (Lang et al. 2017), although the source for PFAS in leachate may be consumer product waste containing fluorochemicals.
 In some states, the leachate is not analyzed or regulated for PFAS.
 Disposal of PFAS waste to landfills potentially adds to the PFAS contaminant load in the landfill leachate.
 Some nonhazardous waste landfills do not accept PFAS waste.